pavangoudk/terraform_learnings/az104-part1.md

 ### ### IP assignment (DHCP via Azure fabric)

-# - - - Resources receive private IPs via Azure-managed DHCP (you don’t run your own DHCP in the VNet).
+-Resources receive private IPs via Azure-managed DHCP (you don’t run your own DHCP in the VNet).
 - You can configure a resource to always get the same private IP (static assignment via Azure fabric).

 ### ### Public IP addresses (and retirement note)

-# - - - Direct public IP on a VM is called out as “ugly” (not preferred).
+-Direct public IP on a VM is called out as “ugly” (not preferred).
 - Public IP SKU guidance:
 - prefer **Standard** (static)
 - **Basic** can be dynamic, but the transcript notes a retirement notice: *Basic public IPs retire Sept 30, 2025* (as shown in the portal UI).